 That said, the sedation remains in a patient’s body for up to 48 hours even after your mouth regains its sensitivity.
 Sedation in your blood can affect your decision-making.
 For that reason, don’t drive or make crucial decisions 48 hours after receiving sedation.
 Have someone drive you home after the procedure to prevent causing accidents.

 Yes, it is safe and FDA-approved.
 It is also not associated with any side effects.
 Furthermore, sedation is even safe for kids.
 You can take your child to the dentist without worrying that she will endure pain.
 We are here for you if you are looking for a children’s dentist near you in Milford, CT.

 That said, it is essential to give the dentist your medical history.
 That way, he will know how your body reacts to different medications and help you choose the most appropriate sedation for your case.
 Any dentist can administer oral sedation.
 However, make sure your dentist is approved to administer deep sedation if that’s what to be used in your case.

 Both adult and pediatric sedation dentistry are not associated with any significant risk.
 For that reason, oral sedation is administered to people of all ages.
 As long as the procedure can cause pain, oral sedation is used.
 However, some procedures such as bonding and teeth whitening are pain-free, and there is no need for sedation.
 Our pediatric dentist in Milford, CT, is here for you if you are looking for a dentist open on Saturday.

 Oral sedation has helped dentistry in a significant way because of the many benefits that come with it.
 These benefits include:

 Oral sedation is not associated with any severe side effects.
 However, it does have some mild side effects that can last for a few days.
 These side effects include:

-Talk to us if you are looking for a pediatric dentist in Milford, and let us help you.
+Talk to us if you are looking for a pediatric dentist Milford, CT, and let us help you.
 We provide all pediatric services, including dental sealant treatment, fluoride treatment, and more.
 Book an appointment now.